Haaland v. Brackeen: State trial court

+Libretti adoption

+In March 2016, a newborn girl was surrendered by her mother and subsequently placed with Nick and Heather Libretti.
+According to the Nevada law, the mother gave up her parental rights when she surrendered the child.
+The child's father was found and he expressed a desire to raise her, but, as he was homeless and abusing substances, she was not placed with him.
+The child's paternal grandmother was a member of the Tigua Pueblo tribe, and the tribe indicated that they intended to intervene if the child was not placed with relatives.
+Though the Librettis were able to adopt the child, they joined a lawsuit challenging ICWA, stating that the law had violated their constitutional rights.

+Clifford adoption attempt

+In 2016, a 5-year-old girl was placed with Jason and Danielle Clifford in Minnesota.
+When the girl was 3 years old, her parents were arrested for drugs and child neglect, and their parental rights were terminated.
+The maternal grandmother, who was a member of White Earth Ojibwe Nation, was found to be unfit to raise the child by advocates for the child.
+The tribe initially stated that the child did not qualify for tribal membership.
+However, in January 2017, as the Cliffords were preparing to adopt the child, the tribe intervened, saying that they had lacked relevant information when they had found her to be ineligible.
+The tribe held that the child should be placed with her grandmother.
+The child was placed with her grandmother, and the Cliffords joined the Brackeen suit.

 U.S. District Court

 The Brackeens' federal lawsuit was filed in the federal District Court in Fort Worth in October 2017, and assigned to Judge Reed O'Connor.
 The Cherokee Nation, Oneida Nation, Quinault Indian Nation, and Morongo Band of Mission Indians intervened in the case.
+Attorney Kathryn Fort was officially admitted pro hac vice on June 20, 2018 along with the Indian Law Clinic took the initiative to intervene in the case.
+Their co-counsel Kilpatrick Townsend & Stockton LLP also lent their support to the cause.
+The primary objective behind their intervention was to ensure that the Native voices were heard and represented fairly when the court ultimately decided the case.

 Plaintiffs

 The states of Texas, Louisiana, and Indiana were the state plaintiffs, while the non-Indians Brackeens, Librettis, Cliffords, and Ms. Hernandez were individual plaintiffs.
 The Librettis (Nick and Heather) had sought to adopt a Tigua Pueblo child, with the approval of the child's mother, Altagracia Hernandez.
 The Tigua Pueblo tribe intervened in the Nevada state court proceedings, but agreed not to contest the adoption in late 2018.
 The Cliffords (Jason and Danielle) had attempted to adopt a child whose grandmother was a member of the White Earth Band of the Ojibwe Tribe in Minnesota.
 In the Clifford case, the child was placed with the maternal grandmother in accordance with ICWA by the Minnesota court that heard their case.